Osteoarthritis: What happens in the hip joint?

 Third phase of osteoarthritis: formation of bone cysts

-As osteoarthritis progresses, so-called bone cysts (Geröllzysten) form in the deeper bone layer.
-These are cavities filled with fluid or necrotic tissue.
-They arise from microfractures that the body can no longer properly repair.
+With increasing osteoarthritis, in the deeper bone layer, so-called bone cysts.
+These are cavities filled with fluid or dead tissue.
+They arise from micro‑fractures that the body can no longer properly repair.

 Consequences of the bone cysts: